 Important bidding information:

-If you’re a conversion-focused advertiser but you are not using a Smart Display campaign, consider using a bidding strategy such as Target CPA (cost-per-acquisition) or Target ROAS (return on ad spend) with automatic targeting.
+If you’re a conversion-focused advertiser but you are not using a Smart Display campaign, consider using a bidding strategy such as Target cost per action (CPA) or Target return on ad spend (ROAS) with automatic targeting.
 Using Target CPA or Target ROAS is recommended for automatic targeting because it allows our system to best use conversion data to get you the most value for your campaign.

 Change automatic targeting settings

 - Click Display campaigns in the navigation panel.